vcaries/vcaries.github.io/content/publication/article_ijtpp_2024/index.md

 ---
-title: 'Panel Method for 3D Inviscid Flow Simulation of Shrouded Fans with Tip-Leakage Flow'
+title: 'Panel Method for 3D Inviscid Flow Simulation of Low-Pressure Compressor Rotors with Tip-Leakage Flow'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here